doitintl/grant-eks-ro-access/README.md

 - provides the ability to grant and remove permissions
 - is robust: any prerequisite is tested
-- is idempotent: you can run it any time and have the same result (feature on-going)
+- is idempotent: you can run it any time and have the same result (feature ongoing)
 - tests the result (TODO)

 ## Progress status

-This section provide an overall status of this script and the next steps.
+This section provides an overall status of this script and the next steps.

-### Nest staps
+### Next steps

 - test with EKS cluster in authentication mode CONFIG_MAP: DONE
 - test with EKS cluster in authentication mode API: DONE